This article may contain compensated links. Learn more in our disclaimer.

 16 days we were walking, but 2 days we took free.
 One to acclimatize better, another one to have a rest because I was feeling sick.
 As we had enough time we spent 3 days in Pokhara and in total about a week in Kathmandu.

-When planning your trip to Nepal and your Annapurna Circuit Trek, I recommend you to count in at least 4 more days.
-2 at the beginning and 2 at the end.
-Because it can take up to 12 – 14 hours to get from Kathmandu to Besi Sahar.
+When planning your Annapurna Circuit Trek, don’t forget to count in at least 4 more days (2 at the beginning of the trek and another 2 – at the end).
+Because it can take up to 12 – 14 hours to get from Kathmandu to Besi Sahar, more – if you are planning to start trekking from, let’s say, Chame or Lower Pisang.
 And at least the same as much time you will need to get back to Kathmandu after finishing a trek around Annapurna massif.

 There are many different treks in Nepal.
 They are in different parts of the country.
 And in each part of the country there is a different trekking permit needed.
 Prices vary as well.

 We got it from Nepal Tourism Board in Kathmandu.
 Paying a little bit extra it’s possible to obtain it from almost any trekking agency in Kathmandu.
+There are really a lot of them in the city, especially in the area called Thamel.
 And there are also few other places, where you can get it (check it on the website of NTNC).

 And then you need TIMS card.
 It is possible to get it at the same place – office of Nepal Tourism Board.

 Each one of them cost us 2000 NPR (about 18 EUR/20 USD).